Funding Opportunities

 If you're considering studying abroad, financial support is available to help make your international experience a reality.
 Here are some funding resources and opportunities to consider:

-1. College of Engineering Travel Grant:
+1. College of Engineering Travel Grant

 The Center for Global Engineering Engagement awards international travel grants to students in the College of Engineering each semester to ease the financial burden of studying abroad.
 These awards range from $300-$5,000 and are meant to enhance equal access to participation in an international experience.
 Travel grants are awarded to applicants with thoughtful, well-written essays regardless of financial need.